Fictitious assets are expenses presented as assets.

 - Is Preliminary expense a capital expenditure?

-- Is Goodwill a Fictitious assets?
+- Is Goodwill a Fictitious asset?

-- Is Preliminary expenses an asset?
+- Are preliminary expenses an asset?

-- Can we determine the amortizing period for such expenses ?
+- Can we determine the amortizing period for such expenses?

-- What are the Examples of Non Fictitious Assets?
+- What are the Examples of Non-Fictitious Assets?

 - Understanding the Miscellaneous expenses which are grouped under Fictitious asset: